mainkoon81/ooo-Minkun-Model-Collection-I/README.md

    - high variance (b/w training and testing) means...**inconsistency** in model performance!
 <img src="https://user-images.githubusercontent.com/31917400/54045989-f6b88d80-41ca-11e9-9854-9b75a4b198cb.jpg" />

-## Regularization can balance bias and variance.
+## Regularizing model's Coefficients can balance bias and variance.
+So eventually we will find the model's coefficient from minimizing the cost function with the penalty term.
  - Ridge
  - Lasso
  - ElasticNet